After 7 years I’m heading back to Sweden on a long but pleasant 8 hour train journey from Copenhagen. Our destination?

 The 31st biggest town in Sweden.

 A tiny dot on the map of Sweden, 223 kms northwest of Stockholm, not too far from the border with Norway, Falun is the capital of the ancient medieval Swedish kingdom of Dalarna, referred to as the ‘Swedish dales’ thanks to its scenic hills, valleys and beautiful lakes.
 Some of the town’s most noteworthy cultural exports are the world famous Swedish power metal band Sabaton, who organise their own annual music festival here in August and the colourful Dala horses- an emblem of the region.
 If you plan to visit Norway too, visit this post about fun facts about the dugnad.

-However what all Dalmasar and Dalkullor (that’s what the male and female are called in the region) are extremely proud of is that Falun is inscribed on the UNESCO World Heritage list, including the mine, the town centre and the surrounding landscape.
+However, what all Dalmasar and Dalkullor (that’s what the male and female are called in the region) are extremely proud of is that Falun is inscribed on the UNESCO World Heritage list, including the mine, the town centre and the surrounding landscape.
 The mine, Falu Gruva, is one of the oldest and biggest copper mines in Europe, which at one time produced 2/3rds of all copper in the western world.
-During the 17th century the mines rose to the heights of economic prosperity, with Sweden becoming the major producer of copper.
+During the 17th century, the mines rose to the heights of economic prosperity, with Sweden becoming the major producer of copper.
 The Falun Mines are a fine example of how the wealth and prosperity of a small region can have far reaching impact on the social, political, technological and economic character of a country and indeed a continent.

 Plus in the neighbouring village of Sundborn you can discover Carl Larsson-gården, the beautiful country home of the artists Carl and Karin Larsson.
 The interiors of this house had a huge influence on 20th-century Scandinavian design and became an icon for Swedish interior aesthetics.
 It’s interesting to muse that perhaps several IKEA products were influenced by this Swedish couple.